Scar (Fullmetal Alchemist): In Fullmetal Alchemist

 During the journey, Scar continues to be the target of the state military and is ultimately captured by the Elric brothers.
 When they discover that Kimblee is nearby, searching for Scar, Winry proposes that she be used as a "hostage" by Scar to provide cover for the Elric brothers, and to secure herself from Central's grasp.
-In the end, he and his group, together with Winry, go through an unused mine tunnel under the city.
+In the end, Scar and his group, together with Winry, go through an unused mine tunnel under the city.
 After succeeding in their escape, Scar joins forces with the Ishbalans as well as Edward's group in order to strike on the corrupted State Military controlled by the homunculi.
 While attacking their base, Scar fights the homunculus King Bradley.
 After defeating him, a severely wounded Scar uses the last of his strength to activate the transmutation circle that the Ishbalans secretly made around the city to enhance the alchemists' powers thanks to his brother's notes and stop the homunculi's leader.
 Following this, General Olivier Mira Armstrong saves Scar's life in order for him to aid the military in rebuilding the Ishbalan nation.
 Scar agrees, deciding to give up his birthname and his nickname.

 2003 anime

+In the 2003 anime, Scar has a much more younger appearance compared to his more muscular, middle-aged appearance from the manga.
+Additionally, his backstory is largely the same as in the manga, except Roy Mustang executed Winry Rockbell's parents on military orders during the war and Scar's brother was romantically involved with his fiancé who later died of an illness.
+Scar's brother became an exile for performing human transmutation to resurrect her, as alchemy in general is forbidden in Ishbal.
+After the sudden attack and outbreak of war, his brother came back, knowing how to create a Philosopher's Stone, but the faithful Ishbalans ignored him, and he later renounced his research.
+Unknown to Scar at the time, his brother had transmuted the souls of the people dying during the war into the transmutation circle before passing off the symbol to Scar himself before dying, and that the fact it is incomplete is why it absorbs red stones and how Scar can use deconstructive alchemy.

+Scar's characterization and role is altered following the war in Ishbal.
 Targeting Edward Elric, Scar is found by the homunculi, recognizing Lust as his brother's deceased lover.
 Scar barely survives as his wounds are tended to at an Ishbalan refugee camp.
 When the Elrics break into the military's fifth laboratory, Scar follows them, confronting the homunculi again.
 In the laboratory, after seeing Edward refuse the homunculi's offer to obtain a Philosopher's Stone by killing the prisoners held within the laboratory, Scar interrupts them to give the Elrics time to escape.
 Scar returns to the refugee camp occupied by the remaining Ishbalans, only for it to be attacked by mercenaries posing as the State Military.
 After he and the Elrics save an Ishbalan child from them, they reach an uneasy truce.